Pre-primary education in Finland

 Pre-primary, preschool, or esikoulu in the local language is part of the basic education system in Finland.
-The basic education is compulsory starting from the age of six (pre-primary) and lasts for ten years.
-There's an option to be homeschooled at preschool if accepted and qualified.
-Most of the schools are public and children attend municipal schools near their homes.
-It's a free education system financed by taxes collected by the government.
+It’s a free education system financed by taxes collected by the government.
+Primary education is compulsory starting from six (pre-primary) and lasts for ten years.
+There’s an option to be homeschooled at preschool if accepted and qualified.
+Most schools are public, and children attend municipal schools near their homes.
 Everyone has equal opportunities and gets the same treatment in schools.

 Free for the participants

 School materials such as books, pencils, papers, etc., are given to children as part of the program.
 Healthy and nutritious meals for lunches and snacks are also complimentary.
 Sometimes, there is a message from school to bring a small snack for kids, usually when kids are going to a special event or younger kids who have a long day in school.
 More youthful kids in Finland are used to six meals a day: breakfast, morning snack, lunch, day snack, dinner, and evening snack.